kkhonets/kkhonets/README.md

 - **Background**: I'm a programmer with a Bachelor's and Associate's degree in Computer Science.
 - **Expertise**:
   - Proficient in Java, Python, PHP, JavaScript, SQL, HTML, Batch Script, and CSS.
-  - Experienced in web development using Django, Node.js, React, and Bootstrap.
+  - Experienced in web development using Django, Node.js NPM, React, and Bootstrap.
   - Knowledgeable in machine learning algorithms and data analysis using Pandas, scikit-learn, and Jupyter Notebooks.
   - Skilled in building GUI applications using object oriented programming in Java using Java Swing,
   - Familiar with cloud platforms like AWS and Google Cloud.